-- This module uses Lesson 9 in Adobe Premiere Pro CS6 Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate. - Please note, certain sections of the book have been dropped to conserve time.
-Please teach only the headings listed here.
+- This module uses Lesson 9 in Adobe Premiere Pro CC Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate.

 One of the first effects your students should master is the Motion effect.
 It is considered a fixed effect because it is automatically attached to any clip that is added to a Timeline.
 It is useful for animating a graphic or for sizing and repositioning a video clip within the frame.
 This lesson is also an easy chance to show students how keyframes behave.